gorillamania/aicodebot.github.io/index.markdown

 layout: default
 ---
 <h1>AICodeBot: Your AI-Powered Coding Companion</H1>
 <p>An AI-driven pair programmer that’s there for you 24/7.
 AICodeBot is the future of coding, making it faster, more intuitive, and fun.
-Don’t just take our word for it; experiment with AICodeBot to witness the difference.</p>
+Don’t just take our word for it; experiment with AICodeBot to witness the difference.
+Find out more <a href="/about"> about AICodeBot</a>.</p>
 <p><em>It's always free for public repos.</em></p>

 <div align="center">